 - Filling.
 Because shrimp are so rich in proteins, you’ll be full for a long time after enjoying these ravishing burgers.

 - Super tasty.
-A crunchy seafood burger is a dream, and this recipe delivers 100% on it.
+Crunchy and crispy seafood is a dream (hello, fried octopus and calamari), and this recipe delivers 100% on it.
 The generous seasoning of garlic, old bay, parsley, chilies, and onions complements the sweet shrimp flavor beautifully.

 - Easy.
 These burgers are effortless, but look a million bucks!
 If you know your way around a food processor and pan-frying, you can nail this recipe in the first go!